 The lefts obsession with denying the beliefs and intentions of their political opponents has now manifested in their treatment of the alt-right movement.

 I suppose it helps the left sleep at night to imagine fourteen year old kids browsing reddit in their mothers’ basements as the foot soldiers of the alt-right.
 Meanwhile, the movement will continue to grow in new media and influence elections.
 The left will continue to assume that the only real enemies to liberalism are faceless corporations and micro-aggressions.
 They will continue to deny that ideologues like Trump and his enablers are actually sincere in their beliefs.
 We must not forget that there was a popular (insane) theory amongst those on the left last year that Trump was actually a Democrat plant to swing the election to Hillary.

 Fortunately, it’s possible that the left is learning this lesson.
 The public assault of Richard Spencer on inauguration day ignited a debate in the left over the morality of sucker-punching a neo-nazi.
-Although I do not condone the assault, I was encouraged by the discussion the event spurred.
-The left finally seems to realize that there are indeed dangerous ideas and that many people really do believe them.
+The discussion surrounding the event may indicate that some on the left finally seem to realize that there are indeed dangerous ideas and that many people really do believe them.
 That acknowledgement is the first step to destroying these bad ideas.
 I hope this change of heart continues to permeate in the the left.

 Alt-right enthusiasm propelled an autocrat to the white house.
 One of their own is now chief advisor to the most powerful person on the planet.
 Referring to them simply them as trolls, frauds, or teenagers is to concede the future to them.
 The marketplace of ideas is vast.
 The left must admit that many of those ideas are dangerous—and those who believe them are indeed sincere.